Thursday, September 24

 On his campaign video he also said, "There's a lot of important issues that have to be dealt with, and have to be dealt with uh, fairly, uh, dealt with uh in the best interest of all of the people of the municipality."
 Is that what he has done?
 NO.

 "I think that what needs to be done is we need to have a look to see what will Clarington look like in 50 years from now."
 Well, for the next 30 - 35 years at least we will be dumping more pollution into an already dirty air shed where record numbers of children now have asthma, older adults have respiratory problems, and cancers are already on the rise.
-Now we will be adding to those problems and adding even more.
+Now we will be adding to those problems and adding new ones.
 Does he care?
 Apparently not.

 In 2006 Abernethy said, "Our municipal Council needs a made in Clarington agenda."
 Does that sound familiar?
 Like the "Made in Durham garbage solution" he is always promoting (which isn't made in Durham at all)?
 This incinerator being forced on Clarington residents is most certainly NOT a "made in Clarington agenda".
 Was this an outright lie, or was he so quickly and easily sucked in by Regional Chair Roger Anderson immediately after he was elected?
 Enquiring minds want to know!
 This Mayor betrayed Clarington and put the Region first and foremost, unlike the other mayors in the Region.
 He said on more than one occasion that he was "elected to represent the Region".
 Funny, I thought he was elected as Mayor of Clarington to represent Clarington.

 He ranted against the "Mutton shell-game experience" - or was that "Mutton-Schell game" - (his words).
 "Higher taxes, higher salaries, higher mileage charges, and numerous international trips," Abernethy said.
 So what has changed since 2006?
 It has only gotten worse.
 Have we heard an apology to Mutton since then?
 No, only attacks on his campaign financing by Abernethy's former campaign team, and those charges are ongoing.
 Was Mutton faultless?
 Hell no. But was he worse than Abernethy?
-That is debatable at this point.
-At least Mutton didn't give away the (Clarington) store to the Region while he was in office.
+That is debatable at this point, but I'd say no. At least Mutton didn't give away the (Clarington) store to the Region while he was in office.
 Would he have, on the incinerator issue?
 Very possibly he would have supported the incinerator as he did quite a job in facilitating the political acceptance of the incinerator and approval of Covanta as the builder/operator.
 But we won't know because Abernethy beat him to the punch.
 At least Mutton surely would have gotten a better deal for Clarington.
 As it is, there is hardly anything in the Host Community Agreement that wasn't already in the works or owed to Clarington without it.
 That's another discussion altogether.

 Speaking of Mutton, Abernethy said, "I've had enough of their experience.
 Have you?"
 I can tell you that I, along with the majority of Clarington residents (according to several recent polls), have had enough of the Abernethy experience.
 More than enough.